BlakeCS-Spring2015/blakecs-spring2015.github.io/ForLoops.md

         i += 1
         print i

-# Practice Assessment
+## Practice Assessment

-Below is a practice assesment for for loops that we made during class last year.
+Below is a practice assessment for for loops that we made during class last year.

-## Reading:
+### Reading:

-What do you think the following piece of code does? (don’t run it)
+1. What do you think the following piece of code does? (don’t run it)

         my_list = [9, 4, 6, 5, 2, 3, 4]
         for x in my_list:
             print x

-What do you think the following piece of code does? (don’t run it)
+2. What do you think the following piece of code does? (don’t run it)

         for i in "Hello world!":
         print i

-What do you think the following piece of code does? (don’t run it)
+3. What do you think the following piece of code does? (don’t run it)

         my_list = [1, 2, 3, 4, 5]

         for i in my_list:
             for j in my_list:
                 for k in my_list:
                           print i, j, k

-## Debugging
+### Debugging:

 1. The following program is attempting to identify which numbers in my_list are greater than or equal to 5.

     a.
 The following code has 3 errors.
 What are they?

         my_list = [1, 7, 10, 3, 27]

         for “x” in (my_list)
         if x >= 5:
                 print “yes”
             else:
         print “no”

     b.
 Rewrite the code in the previous question so that it runs correctly.

 2. The following program is attempting to print the square of each value in my_list.